Why Preconstruction Is Ripe for AI Right Now

 This is especially important in preconstruction because the decisions during this phase of the project are made under immense pressure, and often with disconnected data.
 Not only that, but estimators and precon teams are expected to work faster and navigate increasingly complex requirements.

 This is where AI can really add value.
-AI-powered preconstruction platforms like Autodesk help teams connect the dots so they focus on executing meaningful work.
+AI-powered platforms like Autodesk Forma are beginning to help teams connect the dots so they focus on executing meaningful work.

 Here’s a caveat: in order to truly be useful, AI must be workflow-native, not just a chatbot.
 Professionals want AI embedded in takeoff, estimating, and bidding workflows with human-in-the-loop control.
 It should support decisions with suggestions, surface insights from historical data, and help organize information without adding extra steps.

-Quantity takeoff is one of the most immediate areas where AI is delivering value.
+Quantity takeoff is one of the most immediate areas where AI is beginning to deliver value.
 It can reduce repetitive manual work and improve consistency across estimates by assisting with:

-This is already part of how several Autodesk customers work today.
+Some preconstruction teams are already applying AI in this way today.
+Some companies rely on model-based (3D) quantity takeoff where available, while supplementing it with quantity extraction from 2D drawings to ensure completeness, especially when model detail is limited.
 “I use AI to automate quantity takeoff and risk analysis,” writes Vishal Mistry, Engineer, and a member of The Big Room, an online community for AECO professionals.

 Throughout the entire process, teams still review outputs, validate quantities, and apply judgment where it matters most.